 As I see it, achieving this goal will be an achievement in itself, knowing that we have successfully balanced all of the important things in our lives without having to sacrifice any of them in pursuit of another.
 How does this make you feel?
 Happy?
 Confident?
 Proud?
 Successful?
 Inspired to continue?!

-And the best thing is, our unrealistic expectations didn’t force us to quit the sport, either from burnout, or disappointment from not achieving our own high standards – the good ol’ “all or nothing attitude”.
+And the best thing is, our unrealistic expectations didn’t force us to quit, either from pushing too hard, or disappointment from not achieving our own high standards – the good ol’ “all or nothing attitude”.

 It’s a personal choice at this point, granted, but the best thing is – there is an option C!
 Who’s ready to give it a shot?
 I’d love to hear whether this works for you, and of course, I’m always eager to hear about your race successes!